apache/eventmesh-site/community/04-release.md

 #### 4.1 Create tags

-Create a tag on `${release_version}-release` branch, with rc version, which is a pre-release version
+Create a tag on `${release_version}-prepare` branch, with rc version, which is a pre-release version

 ```shell
 $ git tag -a v{$release_version}-{$rc_version} -m "Tagging the ${release_version} first Release Candidate (Candidates start at zero)"